Publications

-The results will be published in a volume in 2024.
+The results will be published in an anthology in 2024.

 Affective turn in theology?!